• Skip to primary navigation

 Supply and demand is about what customers want/need.

-A pizza takeaway menu is a perfect example of marketing because everything about it, from the design to the pricing, is aimed at a particular type of person.
+A pizza takeaway menu on your doormat is a perfect example of marketing because everything about it, from design to pricing, is aimed at a particular type of person.

-Compare this to the menu on the table of an expensive restaurant and you’ll instantly know the difference between the two markets.
+Compare this to a menu on the table of an expensive restaurant and you’ll instantly know the difference between the two markets.

 Menu Design Marketing